api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 3. `auctionLength` - The length of the auction.
 This parameter must be set to `AUCTION_LENGTH_SECONDS`.
 It is one of the most important parameters, so we're explicitly including it in the bid topic to highlight its importance.
 4. `signedDataTimestampCutoff` - The cutoff timestamp of the signed data.
-Only signed data with timestamps smaller than or equal to this value are permitted to update the data feed.
-It is equal to the end of the bid phase of the auction, that is `startTimestamp + BID_PHASE_LENGTH_SECONDS`.
+The auction winner is permitted to only use signed data with timestamps smaller than or equal to this.
+It is equal to the end of the bid phase of the auction.

 ::: info ℹ️ Info

 Auctions repeat continuously and indefinitely.
-To calculate the `signedDataTimestampCutoff` that is to be specified in the bid topic, one needs to calculate the `startTimestamp` of the auction.
-This depends on the auction offset and `BID_PHASE_LENGTH_SECONDS`.
+To calculate the `signedDataTimestampCutoff` that is to be specified in the bid topic, one needs to calculate the `startTimestamp` of the next auction.
+This depends on the auction offset, `BID_PHASE_LENGTH_SECONDS` and the current time.

 For example, dApp with ID `13` has an auction offset of `17`.
 With `AUCTION_LENGTH_SECONDS=30` and `BID_PHASE_LENGTH_SECONDS=25` this gives the